Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   Verify that your data is clean and representative.
 Remove anomalies or outliers where possible to improve training quality.
 You may want to tie capture states to game states so UI navigation and typing won't interfere.

 - **Iterative Refinement:**
-  Start with moderate settings for `windowSize` and `pollInterval`, and adjust based on early training results and model performance.
+  Start with moderate settings for `windowSize` and `pollingRate`, and adjust based on early training results and model performance.

 - **Balanced Feature Selection:**
   Experiment with different whitelists to determine which features contribute most effectively to the model’s performance.